-Course Name: ESL 24 Reading 2 Course Key: E-57JNTABUZGYXZ
+Course Name: ESL 24 Reading 2

 Use the course key and your content access code to register for this course.
-DO NOT SIGN UP WITH SELF-STUDY; your grades will not be posted.
-You will have to do the exercises again with INSTRUCTOR-LED.
+DO NOT SIGN UP WITH SELF-STUDY.
+Your grades will not be posted.
+SIGN UP WITH INSTRUCTOR-LED.
+If you complete exercises in self-study, you will have to repeat them in instructor-led in order to receive credit.